bhavika32-hub/Hospital/README.md

 # Interconnected Insights

-### Age and Risk Relationship
+### Age Drives Risk and Hospital Resource Consumption

-The analysis shows a clear relationship between age and patient risk.
-As patient age increases, the concentration of high-risk cases also increases.
-Senior patients contribute significantly to ICU admissions and longer hospital stays.
+Patients aged 71–80 and 61–70 dominate both High-Risk and Medium-Risk categories.
+These age groups are more likely to require ICU care, experience longer hospital stays, and consume more healthcare resources.

+---

+### High-Risk Patients Create Multiple Operational Challenges

+High-Risk patients not only require more clinical attention but also stay longer in the hospital.

+- 50% of High-Risk patients fall under Extended Stay.
+- 87% of High-Risk patients fall under High Wait-Time.

+This indicates that High-Risk patients contribute simultaneously to clinical workload, bed occupancy, and operational delays.

+---

 ### ICU Burden Comes from Severity, Not Volume

-Although ICU accounts for only 10% of total admissions, it contains a much higher proportion of High-Risk and Extended Stay patients.
-This indicates that ICU workload is driven by patient severity rather than admission volume.
+Although ICU accounts for only 10% of total admissions, it contains a much higher concentration of High-Risk and Extended Stay patients.

-### General Ward Faces the Largest Operational Pressure
+- 35% of ICU patients are High Risk.
+- Average ICU stay is 10 days.
+- 66% of ICU patients belong to the Extended Stay category.

-General Ward handles the largest number of patients and records the highest number of high wait-time cases.
-This suggests that operational pressure is primarily driven by patient volume.
+This shows that ICU pressure is driven by patient severity rather than patient volume.

+---

+### Operational Pressure Is Concentrated in Specific Referral Groups

+Patients under the "None" referral category and General Practice consistently appear across:

+- High-Risk cases
+- ICU admissions
+- Extended Stay patients
+- High Wait-Time cases

+This indicates that a large share of hospital workload is concentrated within a limited number of referral pathways.

+---

-### Extended Stay Patients Consume More Resources
+### Extended Stay Is Strongly Linked to Risk Severity

-While most patients fall under Normal Stay, a relatively small group of Extended Stay and Critical Long-Stay patients contributes significantly to bed occupancy and resource utilization.

-### Referral Process May Need Attention

-Patients with no specified referral department show the highest concentration of Extended Stay and Critical Long-Stay cases.
-This may indicate referral-management inefficiencies or data-quality issues.
+Length-of-stay patterns show a clear relationship between patient risk and hospitalization duration.

+- 50% of High-Risk patients belong to Extended Stay.
+- Only 17% of Medium-Risk patients belong to Extended Stay.

+As risk severity increases, hospitalization duration also increases significantly.

 ---